 Step 1 — Assume a Strong Takeoff Position

 Form Tip: A good rule of thumb is to set your feet a couple of inches closer together than you’d stand for a back squat.

 Step 2 — Load the Hips and Jump

-With the feet planted, the lifter should swing the arms towards the heels and drive the hips back to load the hamstrings and glutes.
-Once the lifter feels a large stretch in the hamstrings and glutes, they should extend the ankles, knees, and hips while throwing the hands up to increase momentum further and leave the ground.
+With the feet planted, the lifter should swing the arms towards the heels and drive the hips back to load your hamstrings and glutes.
+Once you feel a big stretch in your hamstrings and glutes, they should extend your ankles, knees, and hips while throwing the hands up to increase momentum further and leave the ground.

 Form Tip: The load to jump should be one smooth motion.
 Try not to segment this movement.
 Otherwise, you’ll lose power, and your jump may fall flat.

 Upon landing on the box, your ankles, knees, and hips should be flexed to allow the muscles to absorb the body weight and force.
 Land in a squat position and then stand up.

 Form Tip: You want to appear to float right above the box, landing so that your entire foot is on the surface.